chibisnorlax/acnhfaq/faq/npc/p-npc.md

 - Unlocked when you upgrade [Resident Services](/acnhfaq/unlocks#building-unlocks) into a building.
 - Isabelle handles daily announcements and is the point of contact for resident concerns, island evaluations, and personalizing your island's flag and tune.
 - You can talk to Isabelle to reset villagers' clothing, catchphrases through the 'Discuss a Resident' option.

+{: .note}
-  - **Note:** Complaining to her does NOT impact odds of moving out nor impact friendship whatsoever.
+Complaining to her does NOT impact odds of moving out nor impact friendship whatsoever.
 - The way they talk: Resets custom catchphrases, but NOT nicknames or greetings.
 - The way they dress: Resets the villager's custom design as long as it is currently displayed in your Able Sisters.
 If the villager came from a foreign island, you have to have them wear a design from your Able Sisters to be able to reset it.

 ## Pascal
 - Appears in the sea when the player finds a scallop, given he hasn't already been given a scallop for the day.